Rat-OS/RatOS-configuration/beacon_contact.md

 ## Initial calibration
 We need to create a intial beacon model to be able to home the printer. **DO NOT USE** the `SET_CENTER_KINEMATIC_POSITION` command.
-Run the following gcode commands to create the intial model. the `BEACON_AUTO_CALIBRATE` command can throw a torleance error, in this case just repeat it command until the command gets successfully executed.
+Run the following gcode commands to create the intial model. the `BEACON_AUTO_CALIBRATE` command can throw a torleance error, in this case just repeat it until the command gets successfully executed.
 ```
 G28 X
 G28 Y